ajaidka/aws-serverless-examples/aws-s3-hosting/demo-react-app/README.md

 #### 4. Set bucket name
-In package.json replace bucket name under script -> deploy e,g "deploy": "aws s3 sync build/ s3://your-demo-react-app --delete"
+In package.json replace bucket name under script -> deploy e.g "deploy": "aws s3 sync build/ s3://your-demo-react-app --delete"

 #### 5. deploy the application
 `npm run deploy`

-Now build the production ready reactjs code and deploy
+This will build the production ready reactjs code and deploy, check predeploy and postdeploy scripts in package.json

-**Note: Next time you just need to do `npm run deploy` in order to deplay your application on s3.
+**Note: Next time you just need to do `npm run deploy` in order to deploy your application on s3.
+One more thing we can do it tie this bucket to CloudFront service and Route53 domains.
+Will cover this in next revision
 **

 # Enjoy!